NovqiGarrix/hulu-clone/README.md

-## Hulu Close using NextJS, Typescript, and Tailwind CSS
+## Hulu Clone using NextJS, Typescript, and Tailwind CSS
 ## Getting Started

 First, clone this project repository: